aniravi24/explore-hacks-db-workshop-2021/README.md

 . . .

-It is considered _good database design practice_ to use foreign keys to refer to data, rather than copying data over to one table.
+It is considered _good database design practice_ to use foreign keys to refer to data, rather than repeating data.

 . . .

 This is called _normalization_ (splitting out common data pieces into their own tables, and not duplicating it across tables).

-See appendix for more.
+See appendix for more on normalization rules and the different _normal forms_.

 ## Let's insert a row into the books table.

+Notice we are not inserting the id ourselves.
+The database is doing it for us because we defined the default.

 ~~~~~{.sql .sql_eval}
 INSERT INTO books (user_id) VALUES (1);